ShkudW/EvilN/README.md

-# Evil-Twin
+# EvilT

-Set up your LAB
+if you love your neighbors, this tool is for you :)

 ## If you like things Authomation, Use:
 ```python
 python3 EvilT.py --iface wlan0 --ssid "MyLan" --channel 1 --network 10.0.0.0/24